kubernetes/community/contributors/guide/README.md

 # Community

 If you haven't noticed by now, we have a large, lively, and friendly open-source community.
 We depend on new people becoming members and regular code contributors, so we would like you to come join us.
 To find out more about our community structure, different levels of membership and code contributors, please [explore here](https://github.com/kubernetes/community/blob/master/community-membership.md).

+_Improvements needed_

+* The top level k/community/README.md should be a good starting point for what the community is and does. (see above instructions on rewriting this file)

 ## Events